brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 route) and splits it up into several more speficic routes.

 The most common use case for disaggregation is traffic engineering.
-For example, an enterprise that is BGP dual-homed to two service providers, may split its address space (described by an aggregate) into two more speficic prefixes, and advertise one to each service provider.
+For example, an enterprise that is BGP dual-homed to two service providers may split its address space (described by an aggregate) into two more speficic prefixes, and advertise one to each service provider.
-That way, incoming traffic is split across the two service providers, even one service provider is always the shortest path.
+That way, incoming traffic is split across the two service providers, even if one service provider has a shorter incoming path than the other.

 Most existing routing protocols (BGP, OSPF, ISIS, ...) provide mechanisms to manually configure disaggregation.